nmaganuco/Active-Directory/AD-Lab-Build/README.md

 Select Next until you reach a section asking about installation type.
 Select "Custom" > "New" > "Apply" > "Okay."
 Press Next and wait for the installation to complete.

+Once the server reboots, you will be asked to create a password for the administrator.
+Add a password and select "Finish."

+Login to the admin account.

+We are now going to name the computer.

+Type "Name" in the search bar and select "View your PC name."

+Rename the PC to whatever you'd like and reboot.

+Now we need to make this server a domain Controller.
+Select "Manage" > "Add Roles and Features" and install ADDS.

+Select "Promote this server to a domain controller."